scrapinghub/web-poet/docs/intro/overrides.rst

 When the last resort of ``priority``-resolution doesn't work, then you could always specifically select the list of :class:`~.OverrideRule` you want to use.

-We recommend in creating an **inclusion**-list rather than an **exclusion**-list since the latter is quite brittle.
-For instance, an external package you're using has updated its rules where an exlusion strategy misses out on a few rules.
+We **recommend** in creating an **inclusion**-list rather than an **exclusion**-list since the latter is quite brittle.
+For instance, an external package you're using has updated its rules and the exlusion strategy misses out on a few rules that were recently added.
 This could lead to a `silent-error` of receiving a different set of rules than expected.

+For this approach, you can use the :meth:`~.PageObjectRegistry.search_overrides` functionality as described from this tutorial section: :ref:`intro-rule-subset`.